Fighting Spirit Scholarship for Injured and Disabled Veterans - Lockheed Martin

-Lockheed Martin sponsoring scholarships for veterans, one for flying and the second for sailing.
+Lockheed Martin sponsoring scholarships for veterans to aid wounded warriors of the United States armed services, one for flying and the second for sailing.

 The Lockheed Martin Fighting Spirit Scholarship provides sports and physical activity programs for wounded veterans, with the honorees introduced as part of the Lockheed Martin Armed Forces Bowl activities Dec.
 23 in Fort Worth.